‘The Challenge: War Of The Worlds 2’ Reunion Spoilers

 — The Challenge (@ChallengeMTV) October 10, 2019

 As The Inquisitr previously reported, there was a deep dive into the fight between Jordan and Turbo, and why he was booted from the show mid-taping.
-Tori and Jordan were revealed to both have switched over to the United Kingdom team and admitted on the reunion that they couldn’t trust anyone on the United States side.
+Tori and Jordan were revealed to both have switched over to the U.K. team and admitted on the reunion that they couldn’t trust anyone on the U.S. side.

 It was also revealed that in the final challenge, Zach and Paulie “gassed out.”
-Zach apparently only had seven percent liver function left by the end of the final, and Paulie was attacked by some of the cast for being all talk.
+Zach apparently only had 7 percent liver function left by the end of the final, and Paulie was attacked by some of the cast for being all talk.
 For now, it’s not known if they finished the final at all.

 There was also a discussion about the two teams in the final and how close (or not close) the race was.
 As The Inquisitr also reported, Jordan, Rogan, Dee, and CT won the final challenge giving the victory to Team U.K. (even though three out of four members of the team are not from the country).

-Team U.S.A. which consisted of Cara Maria, Paulie, Zach, and Ninja were reportedly two hours behind the winning team.
+Team U.S.A. which consisted of Cara Maria, Paulie, Zach, and Ninja, were reportedly two hours behind the winning team.
 Cara claimed this was not true and their difference was only a matter of minutes.
-Cara also took responsibility for the team’s loss claiming she took a penalty for a puzzle.
+Cara also took responsibility for the team’s loss, claiming she took a penalty for a puzzle.
 The other team said they took the same penalty, and their two-hour difference had nothing to do with this specific puzzle.